 How a players MMR is calculated is explained in detail in the ruleset.

-EU Season 13: We seed our teams based on the teams TOP 5 MMR.
+For both EU and NA: We seed our teams based on the teams TOP 5 MMR.
 This is done to prevent using "anchors" in MMR to avoid higher MMR players and teams in lower divisions.

 NOTE: This does not mean that higher MMR players cannot play in lower divisions, it's still an average MMR that places a team.